Understanding the heart

 - If the narrowing is severe - the heart has to pump harder to get blood past the narrowing.

 - If leakiness is severe - the heart has to pump harder to pump the blood that leaks back, in addition to the normal amount of blood flowing through the heart.

 In both cases, this can put a strain on the heart.
 There may be an increase in pressure behind the affected valve.
 This back pressure can cause blood and fluid to build up in the lungs or lower part of the body (depending on which valve is affected).

-- Chest pain or angina.
-This may occur if there is not enough blood flow to the arteries that take blood to the heart muscle (the coronary arteries).
+- Chest pains (angina).
+This may develop if there is a reduced blood flow to the arteries that take blood to the heart muscle (the coronary arteries).

 Various complications may develop, depending on the valve affected and the severity of the problem.

 The main possible complications that may develop include the following: